 On September 1, 1998, the Company entered into an asset purchase agreement with H & S Management Corp. ("H&S"), J. C. Sparkman and Steven Helbig in which the Company acquired all of the assets that were used and useful in the H & S remote control business.
 Mr. Sparkman received approximately 22% of the purchase price for H&S paid by the Company.
 The amount received by Mr. Sparkman was \$1.5 million in cash and 84,211 shares of Company Common Stock, which had a value of approximately \$874,000 on the closing date of the acquisition.
-Twenty-five thousand dollars (\$25,000) of the amount received by Mr. Sparkman was in exchange for a non-compete agreement that he entered into with the Company in which he agreed that for seven (7) years from September 1, 1998, he would not, directly or indirectly, either alone or in conjunction with any person or persons, or in any other manner whatsoever (i) carry on or be engaged in the H&S remote control business or any other business which is in competition with the H&S remote control business with any person, firm or corporation to whom the Company or any of the other parties to the non-compete agreement has sold products where such solicitation would involve the sale of products competitive with those of the H&S remote control business, or (iii) directly or indirectly solicit for employment, offer employment to, or hire any person (as an employee or consultant), or otherwise engage in business any person or persons who is or are employed by the Company immediately after the closing date of the acquisition or during the seven (7) year non-compete agreement does not prohibit Mr. Sparkman from (i) carrying on or being engaged in any type of business, which is not competitive with the H&S remote control business in any area whatsoever, or (ii) being an owner of not more than 5% of the outstanding stock of any class of a corporation which is publicly traded whose principal business is competitive with the H&S remote control business, so long as he has no active participation in the business of such corporation.
+Twenty-five thousand dollars (\$25,000) of the amount received by Mr. Sparkman was in exchange for a non-compete agreement that he entered into with the Company in which he agreed that for seven (7) years from September 1, 1998, he would not, directly or indirectly, either alone or in conjunction with any person or persons, or in any other manner whatsoever (i) carry on or be engaged in the H&S remote control business or any other business which is in competition with the H&S remote control business as existing on September 1, 1998, (ii) solicit business from or transact business with any person, firm or corporation to whom the Company or any of the other parties to the non-compete agreement has sold products where such solicitation would involve the sale of products competitive with those of the H&S remote control business, or (iii) directly or indirectly solicit for employment, offer employment to, or hire any person (as an employee or consultant), or otherwise engage in business any person or persons who is or are employed by the Company immediately after the closing date of the acquisition or during the seven (7) year non-compete period, except with the prior written consent of the Company.
+The non-compete agreement does not prohibit Mr. Sparkman from (i) carrying on or being engaged in any type of business, which is not competitive with the H&S remote control business in any area whatsoever, or (ii) being an owner of not more than 5% of the outstanding stock of any class of a corporation which is publicly traded whose principal business is competitive with the H&S remote control business, so long as he has no active participation in the business of such corporation.